webmechanicx/fill/FAQ.md

 * Operating on DOM is fast

-* Transparency templates validate thru HTML5 validator as the mark-up is not polluted with custom tags or directives
+* Fill templates validate thru HTML5 validator as the mark-up is not polluted with custom tags or directives

 * Clean and more readable code if you do not need to mix programming language tags inside HTML